-We present all the results of the projects: the posters and presentations you'll finf below.
-The publications (to follow) are on the right.
+We present all the results of the project: the posters and presentations you'll find below and the publications on the right.

 - The Global Epidemiology of RSV in Community and Hospitalized care (GERi) Study: Findings from 15 Countries.
 Lisa Staadegaard, Saverio Caini, Mathieu Bangert, Clarisse Demont, Jojanneke van Summeren and John Paget on behalf of the GERi collaborators, ESWI 2020, online, 6-9 December 2020/li>

 - The Global Epidemiology of RSV in Primary and Secondary Care (GERi) Study: Sharing Data from National Surveillance Systems to Understand the Impact of RSV.
 Lisa Staadegaard, Saverio Caini, Clarisse Demont and John Paget, ESCAIDE 2019, Stockholm, Sweden, 27-29 November 2019

 - The Global Epidemiology of RSV in Primary and Secondary Care (GERi) Study: Sharing Data from National Surveillance Systems to Understand the Impact of RSV.
 Lisa Staadegaard, Saverio Caini, Clarisse Demont and John Paget, RESVINET 2019, Accra, Ghana, 12 -14 November 2019

 - to follow

 - Saverio Caini, MD, PhD, EPIET - Guest Researcher Nivel: Saverio Caini is a medical doctor specialized in Hygiene and Preventive Medicine (2006) and has worked as a medical epidemiologist, both in the field of communicable and non-communicable diseases.
 He joined the European Programme for Intervention Epidemiology Training (EPIET) led by ECDC in 2010 and graduated in 2012.